QAFlag/qaflag.com/docs/playwright/query-by-attribute.md

 context.find("=link", "[target='_blank']");
 ```

-For the most part using attribute selectors are not a best practice, becasue we want to write more human tests.
+For the most part using attribute selectors are not a best practice, because we want to write more human tests.
 But there are a few attributes that directly manifest themselves to a user that are perfectly acceptable:

 - **title** - Shows as a tooltip to a user
 - **placeholder** - Shows as the empty state text of an input box